makezurich/makezurich-software-intro/README.md

 See [this tutorial](http://www.tamberg.org/fhnw/2019/hs/IoT06RaspberryPiGateway.pdf) based on the [Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/).

 ## Backend
-The backend server provides a service endpoint "in the cloud".
+The backend server provides a service endpoint in the cloud.

 Devices send data to the backend, or receive commands.